Disease of despair: Risk factors

-White Americans
+United States

 In 2017, these problems were on the rise, especially among the US White non-Hispanic men and women in midlife.
 Since the beginning of the millennium, this particular group of people is the single one in the world which experienced continual increase in mortality and morbidity while US Black non-Hispanics and US Hispanics, as well as all subgroups of populations in other rich countries (such as countries from the EU, Japan, Australia and others), show the exact opposite trend.
 Men and women having no more than high school education and those living in rural areas are more affected by this phenomenon than their peers who are college-educated and live in urban areas.

 African Americans

-In 2024, UCLA researchers Joseph Friedman and Helena Hansen stated that African-American deaths of despair are extensive - and have been ignored by policy makers, the medical establishment, and the media.
+In 2024, UCLA researchers Joseph Friedman and Helena Hansen stated that African-American deaths of despair are extensive—and have been ignored by policy makers, the medical establishment, and the media.
 Friedman and Hansen cited African American's relatively low life expectancy, and the high rate of African-American drug overdose deaths.